 Our archival holdings are primarily records donated by the public.
 If you have treasured items that help document this region’s history you may want to consider placing them in our care.
 For more information, contact the archivist at 803.684.3948, ext.
 32.

 In 1991, Historical Center staff conducted a county-wide survey of historic properties.
 The survey, listing over 1,200 sites and structures, was condensed into a staff publication, Historic Properties of York County.
-This publication is available for purchase at the Historical Center.
+This publication is available for research at the Historical Center.

 In 1993, the Historical Center sponsored Heritagefest, an event featuring family information booths, a lecture series, workshops and entertainment.